noahmorin/DevOps-Final-Project/README.md

 * To use the search features, enter the name of the artist, song, or album you want to search for in the search bar and click the search button.
 * To use the song recommender feature, select the 'Recommender' navigation menu, then select up to 5 music genres and click the submit button.
 You will be given a song recommendations based on the genres you selected.
 * To use the user profile feature, click the 'User Profile' navigation menu and log in with your Spotify account.
 You will be able to view your profile information.
-* For manage playlist, the user must be logged in, then for the results of one of our other features you can add songs into your public playlists using a dropdown.
+* For manage playlist, the user must be logged in, then for the results of one of our other features you can add songs into your private or public playlists using a dropdown.